The NHS Staff Council has responsibility for the Agenda for Change pay system and has representatives from both employers and trade unions.

 NHS Staff Council Executive members

 The English employers side of the executive committee of the NHS Staff Council is chaired by Jon Lenney, Director of Workforce and Organisational Development, Manchester Local Care Organisation.

 The Scottish government, Health and Community Care, Welsh assembly government and The Department of Health and Social Care, Social Services and Public Safety (Northern Ireland) are also represented.

 - Sara Gorton (Staff side chair) - Head of Health, UNISON

-- Jon Skewes (Staff side treasurer) - Executive Director for External Relations, Royal College of Midwives
+- Alice Sorby (Staff side treasurer) - Director, Employment Relations, Royal College of Midwives

-- Elaine Sparkes - Assistant Director for Employment Relations and Union Services, The Chartered Society of Physiotherapy
+- Elaine Sparkes (Staff side secretary) - Assistant Director for Employment Relations and Union Services, The Chartered Society of Physiotherapy

 - Rachel Harrison - Public Services National Officer, GMB Trade Union